 What is a GTD mind sweep?

-The mind sweep is a stress-free productivity practice where we identify and write down everything that has our attention, steals our focus and keeps clogging our minds, affecting all areas of our lives.
+The mind sweep is a stress-free productivity practice where we identify and write down everything that has our attention, steals our focus and keeps clogging our minds and calendar planners, affecting all areas of our lives.

 Once every thought and idea is on paper, our minds feel clear and not as stressed.
 That’s when we can start working on the thoughts one by one.